whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Nations Share Three Core Spiritual Practices.md

 I kept finding more stories of nations that reminded me of the Ashaninka, such as the Yequana, Apache, Haudenosaunee, and Lakota.
 Due to centuries of violence from unhealthy nations, not all these nations can live in a traditional way today like the Ashaninka.
 While these nations have their differences, during traditional times they all live or lived in a similarly beautiful way with each other and the Earth.

 Eventually I heard about a self-study program called Kamana (now called _Living Connection 1st_).
 The program promised to help people connect with the Earth using similar practices, stories, and attitudes as in many of the nations I was reading about.
-The lead author, Jon Young, had received mentorship and guidance from sub-chief Jake Swamp of the Mohawk nation within the Haudenosaunee Confederacy, Ingwe who was raised by the Akamba people in Kenya, Gilbert Walking Bull and Tony Ten Fingers of the Lakota, and Tom Brown Jr who'd received extensive training from Stalking Wolf, an Apache man.[xxx-kamana 2 nat]
+The lead author, Jon Young, had received mentorship and guidance from sub-chief Jake Swamp of the Mohawk nation within the Haudenosaunee Confederacy, Ingwe who was raised by the Akamba people in Kenya, Gilbert Walking Bull and Tony Ten Fingers of the Lakota, and Tom Brown Jr who'd received extensive training from Stalking Wolf, an Apache man.[xxx-kamana 2 nat|ix]<sup>,</sup>[xxx-kamana 2 nat|7]

 The Kamana program seemed like a synthesis of what Jon Young had learned from people of all these nations with the goal for the student to develop a deep, personal connection with the Earth.